Last updated Jan 20th, 2022

-The Kreller Group Family of Companies includes Kreller Business Information Group, Inc. (dba Kreller Group), Kreller Solutions, Inc. (dba Kreller Credit) and The Kreller Consulting Group, Inc. As a global company which conducts business in the electronic marketplace, we believe that it is our responsibility to set industry‐leading standards in our approach to the protection of Personal Information.
+The Kreller Group Family of Companies includes Kreller Business Information Group, Inc. (dba Kreller Group), Kreller Solutions, Inc. (dba Kreller Credit), The Kreller Consulting Group, Inc. and Kreller Smith Brandon, Inc. (dba Smith Brandon International).
+As a global company which conducts business in the electronic marketplace, we believe that it is our responsibility to set industry‐leading standards in our approach to the protection of Personal Information.
 Not only do we strive to collect, use and disclose Personal Information in a manner consistent with the laws of the countries in which we do business, but we also aim to uphold the highest ethical standards in our business practices.

-	We comply with the Fair Credit Reporting Act (FCRA) and all federal, state and country‐specific legal requirements.
+We comply with the Fair Credit Reporting Act (FCRA) and all federal, state and country specific legal requirements.
 As part of our commitment to privacy, Kreller complies with the EU General Protection Regulation (‘GDPR’) in respect of any personal data we process on behalf of our clients who are subject to the GDPR as data controllers.
 See our GDPR policy below for details.

 “Personal Information” means information that is transferred from the EU, UK or Switzerland to the U.S.; is recorded in any form; and pertains to a specific individual or can be used to identify an individual, either directly or indirectly.

 “Sensitive Personal Information” means Personal Information specifying medical or health conditions, racial or ethnic origin, political opinions or philosophical beliefs, trade union memberships or information concerning the sex life of the individual.

 “Agent” means any third party that uses Personal Information provided by Kreller to perform tasks on behalf of or at the instruction of Kreller and who is bound by a Confidentiality Agreement.